Eagles of Death Metal rocker rips Parkland protesters - 41NBC News | WMGT-DT

 Get breaking news alerts and special reports.
 The news and stories that matter, delivered weekday mornings.

-Eagles of Death Metal frontman Jesse Hughes branded the March For Our Lives protesters “pathetic” and ripped the Parkland shooting survivors as “vile abusers of the dead.”
+Eagles of Death Metal frontman Jesse Hughes has branded the March for Our Lives protesters “pathetic” and ripped the survivors as “vile abusers of the dead.”

-“As the survivor of a mass shooting I can tell you from first-hand experience that all of you protesting and taking days off from school insult the memory of those who were killed,” Hughes, who lived through the 2015 Paris terror attack, wrote in a spate of Instagram posts.
+“As the survivor of a mass shooting I can tell you from firsthand experience that all of you protesting and taking days off from school insult the memory of those who were killed,” Hughes, who lived through the 2015 Paris terror attack, wrote in a spate of Instagram posts over the weekend.

-In one of three that the 45-year-old musician later deleted, Hughes posted the doctored photo of protest leader Emma Gonzalez tearing apart the U.S. Constitution and called her, among other things, “the Awful Face of Treason” and a “survivor of Nothing.”
+In one of three that the 45-year-old musician later deleted, Hughes posted a doctored photo of protest leader Emma González tearing apart a copy of the Constitution and called her, among other things, “the awful face of treason” and a “survivor of nothing.”

+Phillip Picardi, chief content officer of Teen Vogue, tweeted side-by-side images of González, who appeared on the digital cover of the magazine this month.
+At left is an image of González tearing apart a shooting range target; at right the doctored image of González tearing apart the Constitution.

 Related

-Never mind that Gonzalez was among the hundreds of students who ran for their lives on Valentine’s Day when police say a former classmate armed with an AR-15 rifle went on a rampage at the Marjory Stoneman Douglas High School and killed 17.
+González was among the hundreds of students who ran for their lives on Feb.
+14 when a former classmate armed with an AR-15 rifle went on a rampage at Marjory Stoneman Douglas High School in Parkland, Florida, and killed 17.

 In a separate posting, Hughes displayed a cartoon in which a woman says she turned her gun in to “do my part in ending violence” and a man replies that he cut off his penis “to stop rape.”

-The pills refer to “our guns aren’t going anywhere”, “there are only 2 genders,” and “Donald Trump will be your president for 7 more years,” according to the blog Consequence of Sound.
+Arrows pointing to the pills say “Our guns aren’t going anywhere,” “There are only 2 genders,” and “Donald Trump will be your president for 7 more years,” according to the blog Consequence of Sound.